Research Programmes and Projects

 - Policies, concepts and measurement

-At an international level, we were leading partners in five projects:
+At an international level, we have been leading partners in four major programmes:

-- the EU funded Growing Inequalities' Impacts Project (GINI) is examining how inequalities in income, earnings, wealth and education have evolved over the last 30 years and its impact.
+- the EU funded Growing Inequalities' Impacts Project (GINI) examined how inequalities in income, earnings, wealth and education have evolved over a 30 years period, their social and economic impacts and how policies can help reduce these inequalities.

 - the IMPROVE project on social policy innovations for poverty reduction in Europe

-- a programme examining what has been happening to 'Weak Market Cities' recovering from industrial decline in Europe and the US
+- a programme examining what happened to 'Weak Market Cities' recovering from industrial decline in Europe and the US

 - a Europe wide study on sustainable regeneration in suburbs, looking at social integration in deprived neighbourhoods through housing interventions by the European Regional Development FUnd (ERDF)